ARTA: Adversarial-Robust Multivariate Time--Series Anomaly Detection via Sparsity-Constrained Perturbations: Theoretical Analysis

 since the baseline term cancels.
 Because $\|\delta\|_\infty \le \varepsilon$ and the mask is broadcast across feature dimensions, we obtain

 where constant factors related to the number of sensors are absorbed into the Lipschitz constant $L$.
 Combining these results proves the claim. \end{proof}

 \paragraph{Interpretation.} The bound shows that the detector’s sensitivity to bounded input perturbations is controlled by the sparsity of the temporal mask.
 In particular, sparser masks induce tighter upper bounds on the variability of the anomaly score under localized corruptions.
-While this result does not provide global robustness guarantees, it formalizes how explanation compactness constrains the effective perturbation subspace and upper-bounds worst-case score deviations.
+While this result does not provide global robustness guarantees, it formalizes how explanation compactness constrains the effective perturbation subspace and upper--bounds worst--case score deviations.

 Importantly, this stability result is conditional on the detector exhibiting bounded sensitivity.
-During training, sparsity-constrained adversarial masking restricts the space of perturbations explored by the generator, acting as an implicit structural regularizer that encourages the detector to rely on distributed temporal evidence rather than highly localized, brittle features.
+During training, sparsity--constrained adversarial masking restricts the space of perturbations explored by the generator, acting as an implicit structural regularizer that encourages the detector to rely on distributed temporal evidence rather than highly localized, brittle features.